flipperdevices/flipperzero-firmware/ReadMe.md

 <details>
   <summary><B>TO DO / REMOVED</b></summary><br/>

+- [Keynote BT plugin: long press on OK to switch between Space and Retur… #1729 (By coded-with-claws)]
 - GPIO: Feature to read EEPROM of SFP Modules using I2C [(By marcusju)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/198)
 - Settings: Rename from App [(Thanks to E_Surge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/259)
 - Lost To Faps: Settings: Favorite Game by holding UP on Desktop [Thanks to gotnull](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/57)